alexwlchan/alexwlchan.net/src/privacy.md

 The session identifier is a tool to help me count unique visitors on the site.
 To do this, I need to be able to correlate hits within the same visitor.
-If I got three hits in quick succession, did they come from three people looking at one page each, or one perso looking at three pages?
+If I got three hits in quick succession, did they come from three people looking at one page each, or one person looking at three pages?

 I create an anonymous session identifier which gets attached to each hit.
 This is a randomly-assigned UUID that's attached to all requests coming from your (IP address, User-Agent) combination for the next 24 hours.